Are you the same as the International Competition for Young Debaters (ICYD)?

 How do I enter the competition?

-Registration is not yet live, but will be announced here.
+Registration is now live, and can be found here.
 If you would like to be kept up to date about the opening of registrations, and other infomation about the competition, please join our mailing list.

 How much does entry cost?

-The standard entry fee for 2019/2020 was £50 per team; the fee for schools designated as 'access priorities' was £25 per team.
+Due to coronavirus pushing the regional rounds online, the standard entry fee for 2020/2021 is now £40 per team; the fee for schools designated as 'access priorities' is £20 per team.
 The payment deadline will be announced when registration opens and is payable by cheque or electronic transfer.

 Which schools are eligible for the reduced 'Access Fee'?